<< Yesterday

 1962 The Colt .45s capture their first doubleheader sweep in franchise history when they beat the Pirates twice at Forbes Field, 10-6 and 10-3.
 Outfielder Carl Warwick, recently acquired from St. Louis for Opening Day starter Bobby Shantz, contributes six hits in the twin bill victories.

-1987 The Seattle Mariners select Ken Griffey, Jr using their number one pick overall in the draft.
-The signing of 'Junior,' the son of major leaguer Ken Griffey, will play a significant role in Seattle's success in the mid-1990s.
+1987 The Mariners select Ken Griffey, Jr., with the team's number one pick in the draft.
+The signing of Junior, the son of major leaguer Ken Griffey, will play a significant role in Seattle's success in the mid-1990s.

 1990 Randy Johnson, blanking the Tigers, 2-0, becomes the first Mariner in franchise history to pitch a no-hitter.
 The southpaw strikes out eight while walking six in the first hitless game thrown in the 14-year existence of the Kingdome.